jfs415/Osmium/README.md

 }
 ```

-This class will only loaded on Bukkit:
+This class will only load on Bukkit:

 ```
 @Bukkit